thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 The only thing we use is the first byte, provided as a selector of which instruction we're invoking.

-Back in processor.rs we now have our instruction type, so we shell out to a handler to actually do the work.
-This would be important if we had more than one type of instruction.
+Back in `processor.rs` we now have a deserialized instruction with Rust data types for any arguments we need to use, and we shell out to a handler to do the actual work based on which instruction we're invoking.
+Again we only have one possible instruction, so this is mostly to illustrate what the boilerplate would look like in a more complicated contract.

 ```
 match instruction {